 - Students develop practicum time-line and milestones in the "Practicum Proposal Contract," working with instructor and sponsor.
 The faculty instructor and the practicum sponsor must approve the contract. - Students work on project: maintain logbook of daily activities.
 You are expected to keep a logbook reflecting on the problem-solving process of your day-to-day tasks.
 The logbook should include the dates and times of work towards the practicum project.
 It should also reflect your thinking processes and analysis of events while you are actively learning in the workplace.
 It is not enough to mechanically go about doing tasks, but rather you should be aware of the actual or potential impacts of your tasks.
 The goal is to produce a log of your experiences that you can later use as a "How-To" or "How-Not-To" resource to guide your future professional endeavors.
 The journal will remain your property, although instructors will spot check for progress on logbook entries.
-A copy of the journal will be submitted to the instructor at the end of the semester. - Students meet regularly with instructor for evaluation and group discussion. - Present practicum results in a scientific poster and in an oral presentation.
-Students who have completed at least one credit of practicum credit are required to present a poster of their practicum work (at the HPU Capstone Symposium in April, or at the MSMS Student Symposium in August).
-On completion of the 3rd credit of practicum, students will be asked to give an oral presentation open to the public. - Prepare a final report on a topic related to the practicum experience.
+A copy of the journal will be submitted to the instructor at the end of the semester. - Students meet several times during the semester with instructor for evaluation and group discussion. - Present practicum results in a scientific poster and in an oral presentation Second-year students are required to present a poster of their practicum work at the MSMS Student Symposium in August.
+On completion of the 3rd credit of practicum, students will be asked to give a presentation open to the public as described above. - Prepare a final report on a topic related to the practicum experience.
 This may be based on original research results, a literature review, or methodologies used during your practicum work.
-The topic and format of the report must be approved by the faculty instructor.
+The topic and format of the report must be approved by the A-Track committee (below).
 The report is due at the end of the semester when enrolled in the 3rd credit of practicum. - The practicum sponsor will complete a student evaluation (see attached form) at the end of each semester of practicum.